walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 as

 - Concord plugins and their dependencies
-- Dependencies needed for specific scripting language support
+- dependencies needed for specific scripting language support
-- Other dependencies required for process execution
+- other dependencies required for process execution

 ```yaml
 configuration: